-The Chaupe family, including Goldman Environmental Prize Winner Máxima Acuña-Atalaya de Chaupe, are subsistence farmers who reside in the rural highlands of Cajamarca, Peru.
+The Chaupe family, including Goldman Environmental Prize Winner Máxima Acuña-Atalaya de Chaupe, are subsistence farmers in the rural highlands of Cajamarca, Peru.
 They obtained the right to a plot of land known as Tragadero Grande in 1994, and have cultivated crops and raised livestock there for many years.
 Since 2011, when Newmont’s Board of Directors approved Conga, a controversial US$4.8 billion mining project, Newmont’s agents (including public and private security forces) have used harassment and violence to try to evict the family from their farm.
 The Chaupes allege that they have been physically attacked and threatened, and that Newmont’s agents have destroyed their property and possessions, and killed or attacked their pets and livestock.
 They allege that Newmont has the power to cease these abuses but has declined to do so because the Chaupes stand in the way of Newmont’s plans to construct the Conga mine.

 The surrounding communities have organized and held nonviolent protests against Conga for several years.
 The protests have been met with violent repression by the Peruvian National Police (PNP), under contract to Newmont’s local affiliate.
 Two particularly violent episodes occurred in November 2011 and July 2012, when the PNP seriously injured several protestors – including another ERI client, Elmer Campos – and killed five including a 16-year-old boy.
 Although the Conga project has been temporarily suspended due in part to the opposition of local communities, the Chaupes remain an immovable obstacle: their family farm lies in the path of the mine’s proposed operations.

 The Chaupe family are subsistence farmers who reside in the rural highlands of Cajamarca, Peru.
 Máxima Acuña-Atalaya de Chaupe is the family matriarch and a Goldman Environmental Prize winner.